cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     [instructions to upgrade to version 1.20](#upgrading-to-120-from-a-previous-minor-version)
     first.

-With the goal to keep improving out-of-the box the *convention over configuration* behavior of the operator, CloudNativePG 1.21 changes the default value of several knobs in the following areas:
+With the goal to keep improving out-of-the-box the *convention over configuration* behavior of the operator, CloudNativePG 1.21 changes the default value of several knobs in the following areas: